geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 # The Idea of VarPro

-[Nonlinear Least Squares Fitting](https://en.wikipedia.org/wiki/Non-linear_least_squares) is the process of fitting a function to data by minimizing the sum of the squared residuals.
+[Nonlinear Least Squares Fitting](https://en.wikipedia.org/wiki/Non-linear_least_squares) is the process of fitting a model function to data by minimizing the sum of the squared residuals.
 It's called *nonlinear* least squares as opposed to *linear* least squares because the function in question can be nonlinear in the fitting parameters.
 If the function was purely linear in the fitting parameters we could take advantage of the fact that linear least squares problems can be [very efficiently solved](https://en.wikipedia.org/wiki/Linear_least_squares).

+VarPro shines when fitting a model function that is comprised of both linear and nonlinear parameters.
 The fundamental idea of VarPro is to separate the linear parameters from the nonlinear parameters during the fitting process.
 In doing so we can take advantage of efficient solutions for the linear parameters and reduce the fitting problem to a purely nonlinear least squares minimization.
 We still have to solve this